TheBestSambo177/Restaurant-Website/readme.txt

 Visually appealing
 Recongition over recall

-Constraits
+Constraits:

 Making it to cluttured
 Contrast, making sure the images and text work well with each other.

-Main stakeholders
+Main stakeholders:
 Samuel Kennedy 50%
 Javarn Tromp de Haas 50%

-Risks
+Risks:
 Errors like buttons not working
 Hackers
 Been outdated
 Accesability

-Benefits
+Benefits:
 Quicker and faster booking system
 Being able to do it anywhere with internet
 Increase customer count for businesses

-General overview
+General overview:
 The website will be three pages one being the home page, and information page, Checkoutpage It will be targeted at adults.

-Project Vision
+Project Vision:
 Our vision for this project is to create a website that's easy to understand and navigate, while also being visually appealing for the users.

-Scope
+Scope:
 The website will include features such as buttons for navigation, dropdown boxes, text input boxes,

 Major Milestones: